-4.9 Improved angler opportunities
+5.6 Improved angler opportunities

-After recent discussions with DoC fishery staff and various angler interests, an attempt will also be made to improve angler opportunity in the braids area.
-While WRC has a machine in the area, it will attempt to drag a small amount of debris out of select small areas of the river channel in this area.
+After recent discussions with DoC fishery staff and various angler interests, WRC could assist with improving angler opportunity in the braids area.
+In some cases, if WRC has suitable machines in the area, it could attempt to remove small amounts of debris or gravels from the river channel in this area.
 This will be done under DoC supervision in an attempt to get best bang for buck as far as angler opportunity is concerned.
-This area has been identified as it is relatively stable, and has good access for vehicles for those who have less mobility.
+This area has good access for vehicles for those who have less mobility.